GrassBlock1/mercury/CONTRIBUTING.md

 - Make sure local tests (`astro build`) pass before submitting
 - Link any related issues in the PR description (if any)
 - Provide a clear description of the changes

+For the language of the pull request message, please use English or Chinese.
+Both are OK, but using English is preferred as it allows more people to understand the issue and help with it.

+If you are not comfortable with either, you can still use your native language (or use a translator), but I may not be able to fully understand it.

 ## Code of Conduct
 Please be respectful and considerate of others when contributing.
 I want to maintain a welcoming and inclusive environment for everyone.